ddmitov/perl-executing-browser/README.md

   These are the basic steps for building your first PEB-based application:
 * **1.** Write your local HTML file(s) that will serve as a GUI for your application.
     Use your favorite WYSIWIG editor or code by hand including your favorite libraries or frameworks.
 PEB supports both HTML 4 & 5, although not all HTML 5 features are supported.
-* **1.1.** If your users will have to enter data manually, don't forget to make an appropriate HTML form for them.
+* **1.1.** If your users will have to enter data manually, don't forget to make appropriate HTML forms for them.
 * **1.2.** If your users will have to open files or folders, see section [Special URLs for Users](#special-urls-for-users) for information on how to open local files and folders from PEB.
 You may also see the ```filesystem.html``` file in the demo package shipped with PEB.
 * **1.3.** Connect your local HTML file(s) to your Perl 5 scripts.
 This is best explained in section [Calling User Perl Scripts](#calling-user-perl-scripts).
 * **2.** Write your Perl scripts.